What is Holy Week?

-What is Holy Week? - Day 4, Spy Wednesday
+Holy Week - Day 4, Spy Wednesday

 In some traditions, this day is called Spy Wednesday, because of Judas dealing with the religious leaders to betray Jesus for 30 pieces of silver.

-What is Holy Week? - Day 5, Holy Thursday
+Holy Week - Day 5, Holy Thursday

 This is the first of 3 consecutive days, called the "Sacred Triduum" (Holy 3 Days) to honor the events of Christ the day before, the day of, and the day after his death on the cross.
 In many christian countries for centuries, there was no regular work, school, or business conducted on these three days.